About the James Scholar Program

 - Priority early registration.

-- Assistant Dean for Advising as your academic advisor.
+- Associate Director of Honors and/or Assistant Dean for Advising as your academic advisor.

-The James Scholar program recognizes the top 10% of students in the College of Business as measured by academic achievement.
+The James Scholar program recognizes the top tier of students in the Gies College of Business as measured by academic achievement.
 Students are invited to join the James Scholar program based upon their application for admission to the college as an incoming freshman.

-Students who transfer to the College of Business and are certified James Scholar in their originating college will maintain their James Scholar status.
+Students who transfer to the Gies College of Business and are certified James Scholar in their originating college will maintain their James Scholar status.

-Students who transfer to the College of Business from another institution will be extended an invitation to the James Scholar program upon certifying membership of an honors program at their originating institution.
+Students who transfer to the Gies College of Business from another institution will be extended an invitation to the James Scholar program upon certifying membership of an honors program at their originating institution.

-James Scholar students must earn a cumulative Illinois GPA of at least 3.50 (transfer credit from other institutions are not included the Illinois GPA).
-Illinois cumulative GPA will be reviewed at the conclusion of the first year, then every fall and spring semester thereafter.
-Should the Illinois cumulative GPA fall below 3.50, the student will be dismissed from the program and lose all associated privileges.
+James Scholar students must earn a semesterly Illinois GPA of at least 3.50 (transfer credit from other institutions are not included the Illinois GPA).
+Illinois GPA will be reviewed at the conclusion of the first year, then every fall and spring semester thereafter.
+Should your GPA fall below 3.50, the student will be dismissed from the program and lose all associated privileges.

 Graded Credit Hours Required

 James Scholar students must complete 14 graded credit hours at the University of Illinois each fall and spring semester.
 Graded hours do not include Pass/Fail, Credit/No Credit, or Guided Individual Study courses.
 You must receive a letter grade for the class to count towards this requirement.

 James Scholars who are studying abroad are granted an exception and only required to complete 12 credit hours.
 The 12 credit hours can be a combination of study abroad classes and University of Illinois online course for the semester studying abroad.